A Multiplicate Half

 Process

 I chose paper as the base medium for this project for its intimate nature and versatility.
-PVC-soaked strips of newsprint are grafted onto a wire structure in a process reminiscent of hive-building.
+PVA-soaked strips of newsprint are grafted onto a wire structure in a process reminiscent of hive-building.
 The seeds are handbuilt using a paper pulp amalgam.

 The internal structure of the fruit is built as three mobile pieces which can be reconfigured.
 This piece is the first in a series of pomegranates presented in different iterations, each navigating the rich symbolic nature of the enigmatic fruit, endemic to multiple cultural traditions.